-Answer: Hi, thank you for contacting GEI Works.
-We have multiple trash incinerators to help with wastemanagment at your facility.
-Our Helios Incinerators are easy to use and are a much safer and eco-friendly option than other alternatives, such as open pit burns.
+Answer: GEI Works has multiple trash incinerators to help with waste managment at your facility.
+Our Helios Incinerators are easy to use and are a much safer and are a more eco-friendly option than other alternatives, such as open pit burns.
 The main factor to consider when selecting a Helios trash incinerator is the burn rate (amount of waste per hour/day you will be incinerating), and the type of waste.
 All Helios Incinerators are made in the USA.

-A Helio Solid Waste Incinerator has a dual chamber system that first incinerates waste in the primary chamber.
-As the burn occurs, gases then move into the second chamber for secondary incineration.
-Helios dual chamber incineration advantages:
+A Helios Solid Waste Incinerator has a dual chamber system that first incinerates waste in the primary chamber.
+As the burn occurs, gasses then move into the second chamber for secondary incineration.
+The Helios dual chamber incineration advantages:

 - Dual Chambers (Primary and Secondary)

 - Controlled Temperatures